tharma-thavam/tharma-thavam.github.io/README.md

 - Experience handling multiple projects and handling resources
 - Involved in code review for peers & Junior resources.
 - Involved in presenting a demo on new features to the client

+### Arima Technologies— Associate Software Engineer
+## March 2017 -  August 2017

+### Responsibilities
+- Involved in  UI designing  for the given requirement
+- Involved in creating mobile-friendly and responsive layouts
+- Familiar with CSS style and Bootstrap framework
+- Involved in doing R&D work to find solutions to the given problems.
+- Experience in doing the development and Maintain the frontend functionality
+- Involved in the requirements gathering discussion and document preparation

 ---